3 Kinds of Information

 Note: From Collegiate Dictionary, by Noah1806, 2017, Wikimedia Commons.
 CC BY-SA 4.0.

 Concordances are alphabetical listings of keywords or phrases found in the work of an author or work in a collection of writings.
-Examples are the Concordance of Federal Legislation and the Topical Bible Concordance.
+Examples include the Concordance of Federal Legislation and the Topical Bible Concordance.

 Title page of The American Anti-Slavery Almanac for 1843